ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_unit_tests.rst

 * If the function gets ``42`` as an argument, it raises a ``ValueError``.
 * If the function gets an argument of any other type, it does nothing and returns the same value.

-To write these unit tests in the collection is called ``community.mycollection``:
+To write these unit tests in collection is called ``community.mycollection``:

 1. If you already have your local environment :ref:`prepared <collection_prepare_local>`, go to the collection root directory.